mattbellis/Siena-College-CSIS-200/HOWTO_DOWNLOAD_A_FILE.md

   1. Click on **Raw** in the upper right.
   1. Click **Ctrl-s** or **Command-s** on Macs to save.

 3 You want to verify with your File Manager (Finder on Mac, My Computer or File Explorer on Windows) that the file you downloaded has either the **.py** or **.ipynb** at the very end, depending on the type of file you download.
+Sometimes, the file will have **.py.txt** or **.ipynb.txt** at the end and you want to remove that **.txt** part.

 On Windows, you can do this in File Manager by doing XXXXXXXXXXXXXXXXXXXXXXXX

+On Mac, you can do this with XXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 Good luck!